IATI/iati-publisher-docs/docs/publish-activity.rst

     :align: center
     :alt: Feedback displayed on validation errors before publication.

-    Figure 5: Feedback displayed on validation errors before publication.

 Click on 'Open in new tab' to view your activity.
 On the activity detail page, expanding the text box in the top right will display information on the validation errors:

 .. figure:: images/publish-error-detail.png
     :width: 100 %
     :align: center
     :alt: Display of more detail on the validation error(s).

-    Figure 6: More detail displayed on the validation error(s).

 You can often click on each error to be taken to the relevant data entry form in IATI Publisher where a correction is needed.